 Ashbourne Primary is situated in an area which is not greatly culturally diverse, therefore we place great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to address this either directly or through stories from other faiths and cultures.
 Children visit places of worship that are important to different faiths.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school, we have developed a philosophy of Learning without Limits and the children have opportunities to make choices in lessons about their learning challenges.
+As a school, we have developed a philosophy of ‘Praise Learning’ and the children have opportunities to persevere with challenging tasks independently.
 The children also have opportunities to select their own areas of study through discussion and a class vote.

 On a more general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
 These are also taught within PSHE and RE lessons and on an informal nature throughout the school days.
 Our ‘big’ RE days are a successful way of promoting respect and tolerance of different beliefs and focus on ‘big’ questions.